 At the end of the Spring semester (end of academic year), the Financial Aid Office will determine whether or not a financial aid recipient is making Satisfactory Academic Progress toward their degree and is thus qualified to receive financial aid for the next semester.
 A student’s progress is measured both qualitatively and quantitatively.

 Qualitative progress is measured based on cumulative grade point average.
-Edward Waters College standards for maintaining qualitative progress are as follows:
+Edward Waters University standards for maintaining qualitative progress are as follows:

 Students who have attempted between 1 – 29 credit hours must have a cumulative grade point average (GPA) of 1.75 or will be placed on financial aid suspension.

 Students who have attempted 30 or more credit hours must have a cumulative 2.0 GPA or higher or they will be placed on financial aid suspension.
 Students with a GPA 2.0 and above are considered in good academic standing.

 Quantitative progress is measured in terms of attempted hours against earned hours.
 Financial aid recipients must successfully complete 67 percent or higher of their attempted cumulative hours to be in good standing.
 Students below 67 percent are placed on financial aid suspension and must appeal in order to continue to receive financial aid.